mzdm/sketch_vision/packages/ibm_apis/README.md

 ```

-## Documentation for API Endpoints
+## Documentation for Visual Recognition

 All URIs are relative to *https://api.us-south.visual-recognition.watson.cloud.ibm.com*